Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 ## Options to use the components in your project

-There are two options to make use of the Qt Quick UI components depending on how your app development configuration:
+There are two options to make use of the Qt Quick UI components depending on how your app development build configuration (qMake or CMake):

-### OPTION1: Making use of the toolkitcpp.pri file
+### OPTION 1: Qt Creator projects built using qMake (making use of the toolkitcpp.pri file)

 A good way to start using the toolkit is to use one of the ArcGIS Maps SDK for Qt templates to build an app.
 The following steps show an example of adding the NorthArrow control.